- This event has passed.

 Sign up for this upcoming edWebinar in the Congressional Medal of Honor Foundation’s edWebinar series.

-Plan for your class to tune in for a live interview (or watch the on-demand recording) with Medal of Honor Recipient Kyle J. White.
+Plan for your class to watch the on-demand recording with Medal of Honor Recipient Kyle J. White.
 It was during his deployment in Afghanistan that White performed the actions for which he would later be awarded the Medal of Honor.
 Then-Specialist White and his comrades were traversing a narrow path when they were ambushed by enemy forces.
 Pinned against a steep mountain face, White returned fire and was briefly knocked unconscious when a rocket-propelled grenade impacted near him.
 Shaking off his wounds, White exposed himself to enemy fire to reach wounded comrades to provide medical aid.
 Exposing himself to enemy fire yet again, he secured a radio and provided information to friendly forces, permitting medical evacuation aircraft to rescue him and his comrades.

 This edWebinar, presented by the Congressional Medal of Honor Foundation, is an inspiring learning opportunity for middle and high school students to connect directly with an American hero.
 Interviews with Medal of Honor Recipients are part of the Medal of Honor Character Development Program, a free program that helps students build character and promotes responsible citizenship through a deeper understanding of stories of courage and sacrifice.
 Before the edWebinar, we encourage teachers to review White’s story with their class.